rbei-etas/busmaster/Readme.txt

 5. Testing: Documentation and scripts are in the 'Test Artifacts' folder.

-6. BUSMASTER uses component tools (dependencies).
+6. BUSMASTER has component tools (dependencies).
 Their binaries will be sufficient to build BUSMASTER.
 Since these are opensource, complete source code package is available for the discerning developer.
 The corresponding URLs are listed on the right.
 	6.1.
 MinGW, GCC       : http://sourceforge.net/projects/mingw/files/MinGW/
 	6.2.
 Bison.exe        : http://downloads.sourceforge.net/gnuwin32/bison-2.4.1-src-setup.exe
 	6.3.
 Flex.exe         : http://flex.sourceforge.net/